-We understand, however, given the current climate that we find ourselves in, many of our parents are concerned that their child has missed out on vital time at nursery in the lead up to starting school in September.
-We have therefore put together some top tips of some small things which you can do at home in the coming weeks to help further prepare your child for the move to school.
+We will be continuing to build on these Readiness skills to ensure that all children are not only ready, but also excited and confident, about their transition to ‘big school’.
+We understand, however, that, naturally, many of our parents are nervous about their child starting school in September.
+We have, therefore, put together some top tips of some small things which you can do at home in the coming months to help further prepare your child for the move to school.

 - Help children recognise their name: Your child won’t be expected to write their own name independently at the start of school, but some schools may ask children to find their name for registration or locate their own peg.
 You could have a go at this at home by putting their name on their bedroom door (and wherever else you’re willing) to help them recognise it.